hydroper-com/docs/misc/company-log.md

 Transformice X was on-going a bit in the beginning of 2014, but I lost interest and ended up learning how to use Adobe Photoshop accidentally.

-I've learned the following new softwares in 2014:
+I've discovered or learned the following new softwares in 2014:

 * Adobe Photoshop
 * Adobe Flash Professional
 * TechSmith Camtasia Studio
+* Audacity (a bit of)
+* Free Flash Decompiler (FFDec)

 I've drawn several arts during 2014 using Adobe Photoshop and a few were vectorized arts in Adobe Flash Professional.